alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 … directive.
 But unfortunately C++ — even Windows-specific C++ — doesn’t have such a directive, and more critically Windows editors generally don’t recognize and honor such a directive.

 Something like that is needed in Windows because Windows’ default encoding is Windows ANSI.
-In Windows the UTF-8 BOM serves as an encoding directive.
+So in Windows the UTF-8 BOM serves as an encoding directive.
 The UTF-8 BOM is understood as indicating UTF-8 by a host of Windows tools, including the old Windows Notepad editor, most/all programmers’ editors, C++ compilers (in particular Visual C++), etc.

 Still one may inadvertently end up with one or more source files encoded as Windows ANSI, so I use a two-tiered approach to ensuring UTF-8 as source character set: